Tom Lapslie: Colchester United

 Lapslie scored his first senior goal on 21 February with the opening goal of Colchester's 3–2 win over Bristol City at the Colchester Community Stadium, heading in Elliott Hewitt's spilled cross.
 He made his tenth league start on 11 April in Colchester's 1–0 defeat by Coventry City, announcing that he "couldn't have imagined playing so many games, before this season started".
 He made twelve appearances in all competitions.
 He was then offered a three-year contract to extend his stay with the club until the summer of 2018, which he signed on 23 April.

 Lapslie made his first appearance of the 2015–16 season on 17 October 2015 when he replaced Joe Edwards in the second half of a 5–0 defeat by Wigan Athletic at the DW Stadium.
 He scored his second goal for the club and his first of the season on 6 December, heading in an equaliser at 2–2 during Colchester's 3–2 FA Cup win over Altrincham at the Community Stadium.
 He made twelve first-team appearances for the club during the season.

 Lapslie established himself in the first-team during the 2016–17 season, earning the Colchester United Young Player of the Year accolade at the club's end of season awards ceremony.
 He played 40 games for the first-team during the campaign.

 Lapslie received the first red card of his career on 21 October 2017 against Coventry City.
 He was sent off for deliberate handball one minute after being shown a yellow card for a foul.

 On 12 May 2018, Lapslie took up the option on his contract to remain with Colchester United for a further year until at least summer 2019.
 On 3 January 2019, he agreed a 2 1/2-year contract extension to commit himself to the club until summer 2021.

 After his contract expired in May 2021, Lapslie was released by Colchester United.
 He had made 170 appearances and scored four goals since his professional debut in January 2015.

 Torquay United

 Following his release from Colchester United, Lapslie signed for National League side Torquay United on 19 July 2021.
+On 9 June 2024, following an injury sustained in the final game of the season against Havant & Waterlooville, Lapslie announced he had left Torquay after featuring in 109 games, scoring 11 times, for the club in all competitions.

+Chelmsford City

+On 2 June 2025, having missed the entirety of the 2024–25 season, Lapslie returned to football, joining National League South side Chelmsford City.